Joesifer/pchjlib/README.md

 >> Mot danh sach cac so boi so cua tu 0 toi 10 lan;
 ```

-# Cac ham lien quan den tinh chat so song to:
+# Cac ham lien quan den tinh chat so song to va so phong phu:
 ### Ham kiem tra cac so song to.
 ```
 - kiem_tra_so_song_to(n).